latest nhpb_banner 1__compressed2

 • SW Focal Point - 301 NW 103rd Ave, Pembroke Pines, FL 33026.
 Phone: (954) 450-6850

-Sunrise Social Service Division - This organization provides access to food pantry and clothes closet to meet client crisis need.
-There will be free personal hygiene stuff, diapers, baby formula and more.
-The charity will offer free food and medical equipment.
+Sunrise Social Service Division including the senior center is for residents only of Sunrise.
+This organization provides access to food pantry and clothes closet to meet client crisis need.
+There will also be free personal hygiene stuff, diapers, baby formula and more.
+Free medical equipment is also given out.
 When funding is available provides limited financial assistance with utility payments or housing.
-10650 West Oakland Park Blvd, Sunrise, Florida 33351.
+Location is 10650 West Oakland Park Blvd, Sunrise, Florida 33351.
 Phone (954) 746-3670

 Broward County St. Vincent de Paul provides help to the poor, homeless, and low income.
-There is financial help for bills such as housing, electric, or transportation.
+There is financial help for bills such as housing, electric, or transportation costs - even the repairs to a car or truck in Broward County.
 Or get free food or groceries, clothes and hot meals as well as referrals to medical services.
 SVDP also addresses employment, financial literacy as well as long term support from dozens of parishes, and find details on St. Vincent de Paul Broward County assistance programs.

 Central Homeless Assistance Center from the Broward County Partnership offers many services to the very low income and currently homeless.
 There is medical care, financial assistance for housing needs, and other social services.